 Hamill seemed unsure if he’d actually play an onscreen role in the film, however.
 He noted that at 60 he’s reached “geezer status,” and New Gen is about young people.
 “I’m open at this point to being involved behind the scenes if he likes,” he said, but “he’s still talking about me doing something on camera… And I gave him my word that if he stuck to it I would be available to him.”

 The conversation quickly shifted to what Hamill hopes to be his next gig, directing a feature film of his vigilante-themed graphic novel, The Black Pearl.

 “I’m much more interested in the art house movies, the little stories about little people and little problems, and Black Pearl is about a very unbalanced person who thinks its a good idea to go out into the real world and exact his own justice,” he said.
 “In one line its about how in reality there can’t be a Batman, because it’s like Fargo, where this one decision nearly ruins his life… I know this story, I know how to shoot it.”

 Sadly, things were ended as Hamill’s family was standing nearby and anxious to head out.
 Before he departed, I asked him if I could get a photo of him which I snapped with my iPhone (and you can see above).

 Star Wars was a movie I saw more than a dozen times in the theaters.
-I used to make my mother take me to the Midway every Saturday for weeks (back when movies actually stayed in theaters that long).
+I used to make my mother take me to the Midway in Forest Hills, Queens every Saturday for weeks (back when movies actually stayed in theaters that long).
 I have since seen the original trilogy dozens of times.

 But meeting Luke Skywalker — er, dammit, Mark Hamill — was by far the most thrilling celebrity experience I’ve ever had.
-It put a smile on my face that seemed unwilling to go away for several minutes.
+It put a smile on my face that seemed unwilling to go away.
 It was made all the more enjoyable to find him to be a friendly, sincere individual.